Erudition/elm-for-kattis/README.md

 # Patch for `elm-posix`
 This package contains a `pnpm patch` for the script builder that make sure `stdin` is processed before elm does.
 Otherwise, your script will work fine locally when piping input from, say, a file, but fail on Kattis as if it got no input.
 Kattis [streams the lines in a weird way](https://stackoverflow.com/a/69559880) which makes the otherwise-fine stdin capture of `elm-posix` see nothing, since the input has already passed by before elm asks for it.
 Also, if there's no stdin, asking for it will crash node, so the patch contains a fix for that so we don't have to make you specify whether every problem has input.

+# Run in debug mode
+Your solutions are compiled in debug mode so that we can use `Debug.todo` for ignoring the impossible values of Kattis inputs, since Kattis guarantees that the input will be in the correct format.
+For example, if we're getting a list of Ints, it's annoying to have to deal with all the Maybes that come from e.g. `String.toInt` in your solution.
+Using the functions in the `Helpers` library, you can force a String to be an Int without falling back to some arbitrary value like `0` (which can be confusing when your output is wrong) or writing decoders (which are for untrusted input).
+Instead, your program will crash upfront if the input is not as expected, and work fine if it was.

+The `make` script automatically removes the line that spits out the warning about compiling in debug mode, so as not to contaminate your answer.